 What Merrianne Dyer witnessed when she began her career in education in 1973, during court-ordered desegregation in Jackson (Mississippi) Public Schools, cemented the foundation for her interest in equality and social justice.
 Today she has 36 years of experience in education, with 18 years as a classroom teacher.
 Recently retired as superintendent of Gainesville (Georgia) City Schools, Dyer now works as a consultant with the National Dropout Prevention Center, the Alabama Department of Education and the Georgia Charter School System.
 She lives in Gainesville.

 Evan Glazer finds ways to work science or mathematics into a school's curriculum in new and different ways.
-Previously as a high school principal in Roanoke, Virginia, he started new research programs in science and technology.
-He holds a doctorate in instructional technology from UGA and today, as principal of Thomas Jefferson High School for Science and Technology in Alexandria, Virginia, he has instituted a unique curriculum that includes a senior-year thesis in one of 13 laboratories.
-He is the author of two books and lives in Alexandria.
+Previously as a high school principal at STEM magnets, he started new research programs in science and technology.
+He holds a doctorate in instructional technology from UGA and today, as head of school at Avenues: The World School in New York, NY, he is connecting learning experiences from Nursery to Grade 12 and forming educational collaborations and opportunities around the world.
+He is the author of two books and lives in New York City.

 Tom Kenyon spent the first 25 years of his career working in international education and training and the next 25 years as a not-for-profit executive.
 He has served on many not-for-profit boards as a volunteer representing the interest of children and minorities.
 Additionally, Kenyon served as the founder and first chair of the America Works Partnership and was a member of the White House Community Service Committee.
 In 1992, his book, "What You Can Do to End Homelessness" was published by Simon and Schuster.
 Kenyon earned his undergraduate degree from St. Louis University and his master's degree from Georgetown University.